 The items listed in appendix A and appendix B to this rule are required and shall be completed and submitted for licensure.

-(C) Does the family child care provider license need to be posted and where should it be posted?
+(C) Does the family child care provider license need to be visible?

-(2) The license shall be visible to parents at all times.
+The license is to be visible to parents at all times.

-(D) Can more than one child care provider license be issued for an address?
+(D) Can a family child care license be issued to an address that is currently licensed ?